-In our fiscal year ended July 31, 2015, our compensation committee continued to compare and analyze our executive compensation with that of a formal compensation peer group of companies.
+In fiscal 2016, our compensation committee continued to compare and analyze our executive compensation with that of a formal compensation peer group of companies.

-In the context of our annual executive compensation review, with assistance from Compensia and input from management, our compensation committee approved a peer group of publicly-traded technology companies, which met some or all of the following criteria: (i) operated in the software, hardware and/or networking industries (focused on software security, to the extent available); (ii) annual revenues approximately between \$400 million and \$1 billion; (iii) revenue growth greater than 20%; (iv) a market capitalization between approximately \$3 billion to \$8 billion, and (v) a market capitalization as a multiple of annual revenue that was greater than eight.
-The following publicly-traded companies made up our compensation peer group for our fiscal year ended July 31, 2015:
+In the context of our annual executive compensation review, with assistance from Compensia and input from management, our compensation committee approved a peer group of publicly-traded technology companies, which met some or all of the following criteria: (i) operated in the software, hardware and/or networking industries (focused on software security, to the extent available), (ii) annual revenue approximately between \$300 million and \$1.3 billion; (iii) revenue growth greater than 20%; (iv) a market capitalization between approximately \$2.5 billion and \$30.7 billion; and (v) a market capitalization as a multiple of annual revenue that was greater than three.
+As a result of the application of these criteria, we removed Concur Technologies, which was acquired, and Riverbed Technologies, which was taken private, from our fiscal 2015 compensation peer group.
+In addition, we added Arista Networks and Tableau Software, which satisfied the above described criteria.

-Aruba Networks, Inc. Aspen Technology, Inc. Concur Technologies, Inc. F5 Networks, Inc. FireEye, Inc. Fortinet, Inc.
+The following publicly-traded companies made up our compensation peer group for the compensatory decisions made during fiscal 2016:

-Informatica Corporation
+Aruba Networks, Inc. Arista Networks Inc. Aspen Technology, Inc. F5 Networks Inc. FireEye, Inc. Fortinet Inc. Informatica NetSuite Inc. Qlik Technologies Inc. ServiceNow, Inc. SolarWinds Inc.

-Netsuite Inc.
+Tableau Software, Inc.

-Qlik Technologies Inc.
+Splunk Inc.

-Riverbed Technology, Inc.
+Ubiquiti Networks, Inc.

-ServiceNow, Inc. SolarWinds, Inc. Splunk Inc. Ubiquiti Networks, Inc. Workday, Inc.
+Workday, Inc.

-Compensia provided data for executives holding positions comparable to the positions of our executives from the companies in our compensation peer group at the 75th, 60th, 50th and 25th percentiles.
-Our overall objective was for total cash compensation (i.e., base salary and incentive compensation) for our executives, including our Named Executive Officers, to be at or around the 60th percentile for comparable executives at our compensation peer group companies.
-Our compensation committee was not strictly bound by this target and had discretion to vary from the 60th percentile where our compensation committee deemed it appropriate for business reasons.
+Compensia provided an analysis of data for executive holding positions comparable to the positions of our executives from the companies in our compensation peer group at the 75th, 60th, 50th and 25th percentiles.
+Our overall objective was for total cash compensation (i.e., base salary and incentive compensation) for our executives, including our NEOs, to be at or around the 60th to the 75th percentile for comparable executives at our compensation peer group companies.
+Our compensation committee was not strictly bound by this target and had discretion to vary from the 60th to the 75th percentile where our compensation committee deemed it appropriate for business reasons.

-Based on Compensia's review, in most cases, our Named Executive Officers were at or below the 50th percentile of our compensation peer group with respect to total cash compensation during fiscal 2014.
-The cash compensation adjustments for fiscal 2015, as described in more detail below, were generally intended so that each Named Executive Officer would be at or around the 60th percentile in terms of cash compensation.
+Based on Compensia's review, in most cases, prior to pay adjustments in the fiscal year our NEOs were at or around the 60th percentile of our compensation peer group with respect to total cash compensation during fiscal 2015.
+The cash compensation adjustments for fiscal 2016, as described in more detail below, were generally intended so that each NEO would be at or around the 60th to the 75th percentile in terms of cash compensation.

-While our cash compensation has historically been low compared to the market where we recruit and compete for executive talent, we generally emphasize equity compensation so that the interests of our Named Executive Officers are aligned with those of our stockholders.
 Our compensation committee did not formally set a target for equity compensation within our compensation peer group, as our compensation committee's philosophy with respect to equity compensation was to ensure that our executives had sufficient unvested long-term equity incentives to incentivize them to continue to remain employed with us and create value for our stockholders.
+As is noted below, our NEOs other than our CEO were becoming fully vested in their pre-IPO equity awards.
+Therefore, our compensation committee determined that significant grants to certain of our NEOs with vesting heavily weighted towards the latter portion of the service period were important for retention purposes.
 Our compensation committee believes that targeting our overall executive compensation in this manner allows us to stay competitive with our rivals in attracting and retaining executive talent.

-Executive Compensation Program Components
+Fiscal 2016 Executive Compensation Program Components

-The following describes each component of our executive compensation program, the rationale for each, and how the compensation amounts and awards were determined for our fiscal year ended July 31, 2015.
+The following describes each component of our executive compensation program, the rationale for each, and how the compensation amounts and awards were determined for fiscal 2016.